 Be humble and never forget that size is no guarantee of power or usefulness.

-Rounding off the list is this beautiful story about the three fishes.
-Once again this story is about teaching your child how to be wise when encountering a problem and never to forget to help others in need.
+Rounding off the list is this beautiful story about three fish.
+Once again, this story is about teaching your child how to be wise when encountering a problem and never to forget to help others in need.

-There were three fishes living in a pond.
-These fishes were friends and practically did everything together.
+There were three fish living in a pond.
+They were friends and practically did everything together.

-One day, a fisherman came across the pond and was delighted to see so many fishes.
-He invited fellow fishermen, and they made plans to cast the nets.
+One day, a fisherman came across the pond and was delighted to see the fish.
+He made plans to cast a net and catch them. .

 The wisest of the fishes made plans to find a different pond.
-While one of the fishes agreed, the third one of them denied saying that the pond was home and he shall not vacate it.
+While one of the fish agreed, the other one denied, saying that the pond was home and he shall not vacate it.
 The third fish further said that there had never been any danger in the pond.
 “I don’t see the point of leaving this pond.
 I think it is cowardly.”

 The first two fish were unable to convince their friend, and so they decided to part ways.

-The next day, when the fishermen cast their nets, the first two fishes escaped.
-However, while the third one gets caught.
+The next day, when the fishermen cast his net, the first two fish escaped.
+However, the third one got caught.
 He had been unable to identify and act upon the problem and was now paying the price of neglecting danger.

 Moral Of The Story

 It pays to be wise when faced with a problem.
-Remember that and every problem is different and therefore has a different solution.
+Remember that every problem is different, and therefore, has a different solution.

-So, these are some of the best stories that both you and your child will appreciate.
-Don’t forget though that each one of us has a story within us – a story that cannot only motivate children and teach them valuable lessons, but also encourage them to imagine and dream.
-You can encourage your child to develop her imagination and wording skills by getting her an activity box that contains super-engaging and fun things that will boost her creativity.
-You never know, she may come up with her own stories in the future!
+So, these are some of the best stories that both, you and your child will appreciate.
+Don’t forget though that each one of us has a story within us – a story that can not only motivate children and teach them valuable lessons, but also encourage them to imagine and dream.
+You can encourage your child to develop his/her imagination and wording skills with an activity box that contains super-engaging and fun things that boost creativity.
+You never know, your child may come up with his/her own stories in the future!